Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 React Router’s &lt;Switch&gt; component allows you to only render one &lt;Route&gt; even if several match the current URL.
 You can nest as many Routes as you wish between the opening and closing Switch tags, but only the first one that matches the current URL will be rendered.

 This is particularly useful if you want a default component that will only render if none of our other routes match.
 View the example below.
 Without the Switch, DefaultComponent would always render.
-Since there isn't set a path in the DefaultComponent route, it will simply use the default path of /.
+Since there isn’t set a path in the DefaultComponent route, it will simply use the default path of /.
 Now the DefaultComponent will only render when neither of the preceding routes match.

 Import Switch from react-router-dom and add &lt;Switch&gt; tags around your routes to take care of ordering and switching between your routes!
 Begin by adding the following route to the bottom of your routes to render that a 404: Page not found message:

 This is what your Root component should look like at this point:

 Now you have control over the precedence of rendered components!
-Try navigating to <http://localhost:3000/asdf> or any other route you have not defined.
+Try navigating to <a href="http://localhost:3000/asdf" class="uri">http://localhost:3000/asdf</a> or any other route you have not defined.
 The &lt;h1&gt;404: Page not found&lt;/h1&gt; JSX of the last &lt;Route&gt; will be rendered whenever the browser attempts to visit an undefined route.

 Redirecting users
 =================

 But what if you want to redirect users to a login page when they aren’t logged in?
 The &lt;Redirect&gt; component from React Router helps you redirect users!

 The component takes only one prop: to.
 When it renders, it replaces the current URL with the value of its to prop.
-Typically you conditionally render &lt;Redirect&gt; to redirect the user away from some page you don't want them to visit.
+Typically you conditionally render &lt;Redirect&gt; to redirect the user away from some page you don’t want them to visit.
 The example below checks whether there is a defined currentUser prop.
 If so, the &lt;Route&gt; will render the Home component.
 Otherwise, it will redirect the user to the /login path.

 Note: you will learn how to use a more flexible auth pattern — don’t directly imitate this example.

 History
 =======

 You know how to redirect users with a &lt;Redirect&gt; component, but what if you need to redirect users programmatically?
-You've learned about the React Router's match prop, but now let's go over another one of the [route props](https://reacttraining.com/react-router/web/api/Route/route-props): history!
+You’ve learned about the React Router’s match prop, but now let’s go over another one of the [route props](https://reacttraining.com/react-router/web/api/Route/route-props): history!

 This prop lets you update the URL programmatically.
 For example, suppose you want to push a new URL when the user clicks a button.
 It has two useful methods:

 -   push - This adds a new URL to the end of the history stack.
 That means that clicking the back button will take the browser to the previous URL.
 Note that pushing the same URL multiple times in a row will have no effect; the URL will still only show up on the stack once.
 In development mode, pushing the same URL twice in a row will generate a console warning.
 This warning is disabled in production mode.
--   replace - This replaces the current URL on the history stack, so the back button won't take you to it.
+-   replace - This replaces the current URL on the history stack, so the back button won’t take you to it.
 For example:

 What you learned
 ================